Home » electrical engineering » Kirchhoff’s Voltage Law (KVL)

 Sign Convention in Kirchhoff’s Voltage Law

-• Voltage rise (from negative to positive terminal of a source) is taken as positive
+• Voltage rise is treated as positive

-• Voltage drop (in the direction of current flow across a component) is taken as negative
+• Voltage drop is treated as negative

 Step-by-Step Procedure to Apply KVL